Ocean: Waves and swell

 The motions of the ocean surface, known as undulations or wind waves, are the partial and alternate rising and falling of the ocean surface.
 The series of mechanical waves that propagate along the interface between water and air is called swell – a term used in sailing, surfing and navigation.
 These motions profoundly affect ships on the surface of the ocean and the well-being of people on those ships who might suffer from sea sickness.

 Wind blowing over the surface of a body of water forms waves that are perpendicular to the direction of the wind.
 The friction between air and water caused by a gentle breeze on a pond causes ripples to form.
-A strong blow over the ocean causes larger waves as the moving air pushes against the raised ridges of water.
+A stronger gust blowing over the ocean causes larger waves as the moving air pushes against the raised ridges of water.
 The waves reach their maximum height when the rate at which they are travelling nearly matches the speed of the wind.
 In open water, when the wind blows continuously as happens in the Southern Hemisphere in the Roaring Forties, long, organized masses of water called swell roll across the ocean.
 If the wind dies down, the wave formation is reduced, but already-formed waves continue to travel in their original direction until they meet land.
 The size of the waves depends on the fetch, the distance that the wind has blown over the water and the strength and duration of that wind.
 When waves meet others coming from different directions, interference between the two can produce broken, irregular seas.

-Constructive interference can cause individual (unexpected) rogue waves much higher than normal.
+Constructive interference can lead to the formation of unusually high rogue waves.
 Most waves are less than 3 m high and it is not unusual for strong storms to double or triple that height.
 Rogue waves, however, have been documented at heights above 25 m.

 The top of a wave is known as the crest, the lowest point between waves is the trough and the distance between the crests is the wavelength.
 The wave is pushed across the surface of the ocean by the wind, but this represents a transfer of energy and not horizontal movement of water.
 As waves approach land and move into shallow water, they change their behavior.
 If approaching at an angle, waves may bend (refraction) or wrap around rocks and headlands (diffraction).
 When the wave reaches a point where its deepest oscillations of the water contact the ocean floor, they begin to slow down.
 This pulls the crests closer together and increases the waves' height, which is called wave shoaling.
 When the ratio of the wave's height to the water depth increases above a certain limit, it "breaks", toppling over in a mass of foaming water.
 This rushes in a sheet up the beach before retreating into the ocean under the influence of gravity.

 Earthquakes, volcanic eruptions or other major geological disturbances can set off waves that can lead to tsunamis in coastal areas which can be very dangerous.